Park Chan-wook: Moho Film and Vengeance Trilogy

 In 2009, Park directed the vampire film Thirst, starring Song Kang-ho, which won the Prix du Jury (alongside Fish Tank, directed by Andrea Arnold) at the 2009 Cannes Film Festival.
 He considered directing Tinker Tailor Soldier Spy but ultimately turned it down.

-In 2011, Park said his new fantasy-horror film Paranmanjang (Night Fishing) was shot entirely on the iPhone.
-The film was co-directed with Park's younger brother, Park Chan-kyong, who had no prior directing experience.
-It was nominated for Berlinale Shorts during the 2011 Berlin Film Festival and won the Golden Bear for Best Short Film.
+In 2011, brothers Park Chan-wook and Park Chan-kyong collaborated under the creative brand PARKing CHANce to co-write, direct, and produce the fantasy-horror short film Paranmanjang (also known as Night Fishing).
+Featuring singer-actress Lee Jung-hyun, the film was entirely shot using iPhone 4..
+This project emerged from a strategic partnership with KT, South Korea's exclusive iPhone distributor, which provided 150 million won (approximately $133,447) in funding.
+The film was presented to over 100 reporters on January 11, 2011, before its public release on January 27.
+It garnered a nomination for Berlinale Shorts at the 61st Berlin International Film Festival and won the Golden Bear for Best Short Film.

+PARKing CHANce's second short film, Day Trip (2012), was released in late December 2012.
+In this film, Song portrayed a long-haired, immortal master while incorporating pansori, a traditional Korean musical genre, which created considerable anticipation.
+The film received praise for elevating the artistic quality of a short film initially intended for commercial advertisement.

 In 2013, Park directed his first film in English-language, Stoker.
 He said he learned to accelerate the production process and completed filming in 480 hours.
 Although Park does speak English, he used an interpreter on set.
 On why the script attracted his attention, Park said: "It wasn't a script that tried to explain everything and left many things as questions, so it leads the audience to find answers for themselves, and that's what I liked about the script...
 I like telling big stories through small, artificially created worlds".
+On March 2, 2013, Park appeared on a panel discussion about the film Stoker held at the Freer Gallery of Art in the Smithsonian's Museums of Asian Art.

+Following this, PARKing CHANce released a music video in late July 2013.
+Starring Lee Jung-hyun, a well-known singer-actress and a pioneer of Hallyu in China, the music video was described as cinematic and disrupted conventional music video norms.
+It was lauded for its artistic merit and commercial appeal, racking up hundreds of thousands of views on YouTube.

+International acclaim with The Handmaiden

-On 2 March 2013, Park appeared on a panel discussion about the film Stoker held at the Freer Gallery of Art in the Smithsonian's Museums of Asian Art.
-In 2014, Park directed a short film commissioned by luxury brand Ermenegildo Zegna, co-written by himself, Ayako Fujitani, Chung Chung-hoon and Michael Werwie, scored by Clint Mansell, and starring Jack Huston and Daniel Wu.
+In 2014, Park directed a short film A Rose Reborn, commissioned by luxury brand Ermenegildo Zegna, co-written by himself, Ayako Fujitani, Chung Chung-hoon and Michael Werwie, scored by Clint Mansell, and starring Jack Huston and Daniel Wu.
 It screened at the Rome International Film Festival and the Busan International Film Festival.

-In September 2014, it was announced that Park would adapt Fingersmith, a historical crime novel by Sarah Waters.
-The film entered production in mid-2015 and ended on 31 October 2015.
-That film ended up becoming The Handmaiden and premiered in competition to rave reviews at the 2016 Cannes Film Festival, where Artistic Director Seong-hie Ryu won the Vulcain Prize for the Technical Arts, and the film was nominated for both the Palme d' Or and Queer Palm.
-At the 2016 Buil Film Awards, The Handmaiden won for Best New Actress (Tae-ri Kim), The Buil Readers' Jury Award and Best Art Direction (Seong-hie Ryu).
-The film holds a 95% rating on Rotten Tomatoes, and saw box office success in several countries, including South Korea, the United States and the United Kingdom.
+In October 2014, it was announced that Park had signed on to direct the sci-fi body-swap film, Second Born.